benshep/scripts/change-wallpaper.md

 It will add a caption to your image showing the filename relative to your Pictures folder.

 This will be repeated for each of your monitors, and a big image will be produced to cover all the monitors.
 The resulting image is saved as `wallpaper.jpg` in the `wallpaper` folder under your home folder.

+It will then set this wallpaper, using a system call in Windows, or by invoking [Nitrogen](https://github.com/l3ib/nitrogen) on Linux.
+It just uses Nitrogen's `--restore` option, so you'll need to run Nitrogen yourself to actually set the wallpaper.

 ## Lockscreen